Preference Evolution under Partner Choice

+As an implication of this result, for a type to be neutrally stable, it cannot exhibit same-type inefficiency; moreover, it cannot be indifferent about the opponent's type when efficient outcomes are asymmetric.
 Part (i) of Proposition \ref{prop: unstable with ci} is a direct corollary of Proposition \ref{prop: efficient types with ci}.
 The intuition behind part (ii) is as follows.
-When the incumbents do not care about the matched partner's type, they may not be able to induce positive assortative matching, meaning that they have a chance to be matched with the mutants.
-Then, if the mutants play an efficient strategy pair among themselves, and utilize the asymmetry of the efficient strategy pair $(\tilde{x}, \tilde{y})$ in the cross-type matches by committing to the advantageous strategy, they would obtain a higher average material payoff than the incumbents.
-We believe the asymmetry condition on efficient outcomes ($\pi(\tilde{x}, \tilde{y})\neq\pi(\tilde{y}, \tilde{x})$ for all efficient strategy pairs $(\tilde{x}, \tilde{y})$) is inherent to a wide range of strategic interactions, since efficiency is typically enhanced by specialization due to complementary actions or diminishing marginal returns in individual activities, which, in turn, can lead to unbalanced material payoffs.
+When type-$\theta$ agents do not have plastic preferences, they may not be able to induce positive assortative matching.
+This means that they have a chance to be matched with other types in the population.
+Then, if type-$\tau$ agents play an efficient strategy pair among themselves, and employ the asymmetry of an efficient strategy pair in cross-type matches by committing to the advantageous strategy, they would obtain a higher average material payoff than type-$\theta$ agents.\footnote{Commitment against a certain type works in our model because we allow an agent's utility to exhibit plasticity.
+For example, assume that type $\tau$'s utility function is given by $u_\tau(x, y, \tau)=\pi(x, y)+\pi(y, x)$ and $u_\tau(x, y, t)=\alpha\cdot \mathmybb{1}_{\{x=x'\}}$ for some large $\alpha>0$ when $t\neq\tau$.
+In this case, type-$\tau$ agents would play an efficient strategy pair among themselves but are ``committed'' to playing $x'$ against a type-$\theta$ partner.} The asymmetry of efficient outcomes is inherent in a wide range of strategic interactions, since efficiency is typically enhanced by specialization in behavior due to complementarity, which can in turn lead to unbalanced material payoffs.

-Part (ii) of Proposition \ref{prop: unstable with ci} encompasses the rich set of preference types studied in the literature of preference evolution that do not exhibit plasticity.
-Typical examples include preferences that represent spite, selfishness, or altruism, i.e.~$U_\theta(x,y,t)=\pi(x,y)+\alpha\pi(y,x)$ with $\alpha<0$, $\alpha=0$, or $\alpha>0$ \citep{AlgerAndWeibull2012JTB}; and homo-moralis, i.e.~$U_\theta(x, y,t)=(1-\sigma)\pi(x, y)+\sigma\pi(x, x)$, with $\sigma \in [0, 1]$ \citep{algerandweibull2013ecma}.
-It demonstrates that, under our notion of stable matching, none of these preference types is evolutionarily stable in games without symmetric efficient strategy pairs.
+Part (ii) of Proposition \ref{prop: unstable with ci} includes the rich set of preference types studied in the literature on preference evolution that do not exhibit plasticity.
+Typical examples include preferences that represent spite, selfishness, or altruism, i.e., $u_\theta(x,y,t)=\pi(x,y)+\alpha\pi(y,x)$ with $\alpha<0$, $\alpha=0$, or $\alpha>0$; and homo-moralis, i.e., $u_\theta(x, y,t)=(1-\alpha)\pi(x, y)+\alpha\pi(x, x)$, with $\alpha \in [0, 1]$.
+This demonstrates that, with endogenous partner choice, these non-plastic preference types cannot prevail in games without symmetric efficient strategy pairs.